 Blerina SinaimeriUniversité Lyon I – INRIA UMR CNRS 5558 – LBBE Bâtiment G. Mendel, Villeurbanne Email: blerina dot sinaimeri at inria dot fr

 I am a Researcher at INRIA ERABLE Team (CR).
 My research interests include Computational Biology, Combinatorics, Graph Theory and Graph Algorithms.
-You can find a full updated cv here
+You can find a full updated cv here.
+I am currently visiting Giuseppe Italiano at LUISS University in Rome, Italy.

 - Fall 2017: Discrete Mathematics, Master of Bioinformatique et Modélisation (4BIM), Institut National des Sciences Appliquées (INSA) and M1 MIV, Univ.
 Claude Bernard – Lyon 1.
 Page of the course here.